faeboli/Lcnc/Readme.md

 - boards hw info and pin maps for jtag are available here https://github.com/q3k/chubby75
 - Choose the firmware you want to try, the names reflect the peripherals available, for example 75b_v6_14o11i6s6e6p will go to a colorlight 5a75b V6.0 and will contain 14 outputs 11 inputs 6 stepgens 6 encoders interfaces 6 pwm generators.
 - Upload the firmware on the board, I'm using openFPGAloader but any such tool is good.
-- Connect the board to the host pc and try to ping the board, the default ip address is 192.168.2.50 a Gigabit ethernet port is needed.
+- Connect the board to the host pc and try to ping the board, the default ip address is 192.168.2.50, a Gigabit ethernet port is needed.
 - If the board responds to pings then you can build the driver in LinuxCNC wih the command "sudo halcompile --install Lcnc.c" and start to work with the board.

 # Communication and first enabling of the the board:
 - ensure that the RESET pin on the board is grounded, you can find it's position on the pinout document "Lcnc_configurations_pinout.ods", for example for 75b_v6_14o11i6s6e6p the RESET pin is J8 pin7

-I have attached a very basic HAL configuration for initial testing, the basic checks can be executed trough halshow interface.
+I have attached a very basic HAL configuration in the file HAL.hal for initial testing, the basic checks can be executed trough halshow interface.

 **Basic functionality check:**